 I’m so excited that I have another slow cooker recipe for you!

-Smithfield sent me a pork shoulder roast to try.
-Paul saw the box and said, “So this is what we would consider a really good mail day.”
+A while back Smithfield sent me a pork shoulder roast to try.
+My husband, Paul, saw the box and said, “So this is what we would consider a really good mail day.”
 Ha.
 Yes.
 Yes, indeed.

 I knew immediately what I was going to do with it.
 I’ve wanted to make a mojo sauce forever, and this was destiny calling.
 It was awesome!

 What Makes Slow Cooker Cuban Pork So Great